Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

 ```
 * After connecting via the above command lines, open [http://localhost:8787/](http://localhost:8787/) in your web browser to connect to RStudio Server on the edge node of your cluster

-## Suggested Reading and Tutorial Scripts
+## Suggested Reading and Tutorial Scripts [Links are to earlier versions, will be updated in March 2017]
 * for _Exploration and visualization using SparkSQL and R_
  * [Sample script](https://github.com/Azure/Azure-MachineLearning-DataScience/blob/master/Misc/KDDCup2016/Code/SparkSQL/SparkSQL.R)
 * for _End to end scalable data analysis in R: Data exploration, visualization, modeling and deployment using distributed R functions and Hadoop/Spark_